Donor Profile

 Development cooperation is defined as an ‘integral and qualifying part’ of Italian foreign policy and builds on the following architecture:

-• Parliament is composed of the The Chamber of Deputies and the Senate.
+• Parliament is composed of the Chamber of Deputies and the Senate.
 They examine, amend, and vote on the draft budget developed by the government.
 The Foreign Affairs committees of both chambers give recommendations on ODA budget amendments, while the budget committees of both chambers make final decisions.

 • MAECI headed by Antonio Tajani since October 2022 is responsible for defining the strategic direction of Italy’s development policy.
-Within MAECI, the Vice-Minister of Foreign Affairs and International Cooperation plays a key role in overseeing the development of the ODA budget as well as the development of the tri-annual programming guidelines, which define the country’s overarching development objectives and priorities.
+Within MAECI, the Vice-Minister of Foreign Affairs and International Cooperation plays a key role in overseeing the development of the ODA budget as well as the development of the triennial programming guidelines, which define the country’s development objectives and priorities.

 • MEF led by Giancarlo Giorgetti ( League for Salvini Premier) has joint control over the cooperation with and contributions to development banks as well as funds together with MAECI.
 MEF collaborates with MAECI on the ODA budget.
 The Directorate III on International Financial Relations is an important part of MEF, which consists of 10 specific offices that participate in informal government groups such as the G7 and the G20, and deal with development-related initiatives.

 • The Joint Development Cooperation Committee decides on operational issues, including all projects worth over EUR2 million ( US$2 million).
 It is chaired by MAECI and composed of the heads of MAECI’s DGCS and AICS.
+The current Director General of the DGCS is Stefano Gatti.

 • Civil society is involved in the policy-making process mainly through the CNCS.
 It is a consultative body bringing together 50 members of different backgrounds, including private-sector organizations, CSOs, as well as public authorities, to provide feedback on the government’s development policies.
 The CNCS divides its work between three groups, namely ‘Agenda 2030’, ‘private sector’, and ‘migration and development’.
 Each group is supposed to meet every two months, but there has been public criticism that the Council remains largely inactive.